Tennis stars Elina Svitolina and Gael Monfils announce engagement

 The 34-year-old Monfils, who was born in Paris, has won 10 ATP Tour titles and earned nearly $20 million in prize money during his career.

-"I admire what she's doing, how she works, the mentality she has," Monfils said of Svitolina in 2019, according to WTAtennis.com.
-"It'
+"I admire what she's doing, how she works, the mentality she has," Monfils said of Svitolina in 2019, according to